 We investigated the effect that the relative magnitude of the switching penalty has on the algorithms.
-We confirmed that when penalties are very small, there is no substantial difference in the utility of the Anticipatory (Perfect or Expectation) and Reactive algorithms.
-This is consistent with the observation made in the beginning of this sub-section.
+We confirmed that when penalties are very small or very large, there is no substantial difference in the utility of the Anticipatory (Perfect or Expectation) and Reactive algorithms.
+This is consistent with the observation made in the beginning of this subsection.